 - Remove dough from baking sheet, setting baking sheet with parchment paper aside to use later.
 Place the dough horizontally on a work surface suitable for cutting.
 Cut about 1-inch from each end of the dough, to make the dough piece 4-inches wide x 12-inches long.
 Using the edge of a knife, mark every one inch along the 12-inch length of the dough.
 Go back and cut dough along the marked lines, making 12 pieces.
-Take one piece of dough and holding one end in each hand, twist twice by rotating your hands in opposite directions.
+Take one piece of dough and holding one end in each hand, twist twice by rotating your hands in opposite directions, while stretching slightly.
 Place each twist onto parchment-lined baking sheet, allowing about 1-inch in between.** When all twists have been made, cover pan loosely with plastic wrap and allow to rise until doubled in size.

 - Preheat oven to 375° F. When bun have risen, remove plastic wrap and gently brush dough part of buns with left-over egg/water mixture.
 Place into pre-heated oven and bake until golden brown, about 22-28 minutes.

 - While buns are baking, mix glaze by combining icing sugar and orange juice.
 Add a bit more orange juice, as needed to create a thin icing.